Microbiology is the study of :

 Ivanovsky, a Russian scientist, discovered virus while looking for the cause of tobacco mosaic disease using a filter for bacteria.

-Scientist who discovered fermentation is
+Scientist who discovered fermentation was

 The microorganism which helps in fermentation is :